chaptergy/tasmota-device-controller/README.md

 Only very few requests are implemented so far!
 If you need other requests, please have a look at the section [Contributing](#contributing), or create an issue.

-`set` methods return a `boolean` whether the request succeeded, `get` methods return the value of the fetched item.
+`get` methods return the value of the fetched item, `set` methods return the new set value (so what the `get` method would return after the set).
+However there are some exceptions like `BLINK` for `setPower()` which always returns `True`, but that should be mentioned in the methods description.

 Since this package was created for a Home Assistant integration, you can check out [that integration](https://github.com/chaptergy/homeassistant-tasmota-switch) for other sample usage.